creationix/howtonode.org/articles/haml-for-javascript.markdown

 One of my favorite libraries when I was doing [ruby][] development was the HTML templating language [HAML][].
 For those of you who haven't yet been enlightened, it's an alternate syntax for XML that results in a **lot** less code to write the same thing.

 When I switched to primarily JavaScript, I missed HAML so much I wrote two ports of it.
 One is called [jquery-haml][].
 It's a dom-building library with some really advanced DOM integration tricks.
 The other is [haml-js][].
-It's a text-to-text compiler that translates HTML code to HTML, perfect for node based websites.
+It's a text-to-text compiler that translates HAML code to HTML, perfect for node based websites.

 ## Using `haml-js` in a node website ##